eduvpn/documentation/ROADMAP.md

   manual install without needing the deploy script
 - Store the (profile) configuration in a database?
 - Automatically (re)configure OpenVPN processes/restart them when needed?
+- Create pseudonym for "Guest" usage, now the (local) identifier is directly used in the "Guest" identifier.
+Do something like `hash(salt+user_id)` instead and simply log it at 'generation time'

 ## Apps